 Select Default schema as the Target schema.
 Adobe Experience Platform automatically creates the schema and the corresponding dataset to map all standard fields from the selected Adobe Analytics report suite.

 Name the data flow and (optionally) provide a description.

 Review the connection and select Finish.

-Once the connection is created, the dataflow is automatically created to populate a dataset with the Adobe Analytics data from your report suite, including the ingestion of up to 13 months of historical data for production sandboxes.
+Once the connection is created, the dataflow is automatically created to populate a dataset with the Adobe Analytics data from your report suite.
+The dataflow ingests up to 13 months of historical data for production sandboxes.
 The backfill in non-production sandboxes is limited to three months.